landsmanv/jablotron/README.md

 * monitoredEndpoint (CRUD)
 * monitoringResult (R)

-Aplication creates from (empty) tables.sql and inserts two users with credentials coded by base64
+Aplication creates empty tables.sql and inserts two users with credentials coded by base64

 Aplication starts monitoring Urls if any (we need import some for first run).